dlim04/fundamentals-of-programming-for-engineers-labs/class-4/exercise-1.md

 | Higher rate         | £50,271 to £125,140      | 40%      |
 | Additional rate     | Over £125,140            | 45%      |

-The following Java code was used to implement this, printing the total tax after calculating it:
+Some Java code was created to implement this, which calculates the total tax owed and prints the total.
+The code is as follows:

 ```java
 public class UkTaxCalculator {